Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 Combinatorial arguments based on unitary designs are flexible: the idea of using counting arguments via moment bounds was extended to more operational definitions of complexity, such as the minimal number of gates required to distinguish a state from the maximally mixed state~\cite{brandao2021models}.
 The proof technique relies on unitary designs, as in ~\cite{brandao2016local,brandao2016efficient,brandao2021models,haferkamp2022random}.
 It offers a second advantage over the dimension-comparison technique of~\cite{haferkamp2021linear,li2022short}: the bound~\eqref{eq:designdepth} holds also if we draw the gates from a universal gate set---from a finite set $\mathcal{G}\subset {\rm SU}(4)$ whose gates can approximate every $K$-qubit unitary.
 Moreover, the techniques of Ref.~\cite{chen2024incompressibility} yield similar results for other circuit layouts as well as randomly chosen layouts.

 Similar techniques can be used to study the growth of quantum circuit complexity in models of time-dependent dynamics.
 For example, a discretized model of Brownian motion converges to approximate designs as quickly as random circuits do~\cite{onorati2017mixing}.
-Reference~\cite{jian2023linear} provides evidence for a similar convergence by continuous Brownian dynamics.
+Reference~\cite{jian2023linear,Guo:2024zmr} provides evidence for a similar convergence by continuous Brownian dynamics.
+These continuous versions can be directly formulated in the context of holography \cite{Magan:2024aet,Magan:2025hce} as we discuss in Sec.~\ref{sec:holography}.

-This and the previous subsection mostly concern the quantum circuit complexity's growth under random circuits.
+This and the previous subsection mostly concern the growth of quantum circuit complexity for random circuits.
 Using high moments (of the order $t\sim 4^K$), one can also bound the time at which quantum complexity saturates and even show that (with high probability) a recurrence to low circuit complexity happens after a doubly exponentially long time~\cite{oszmaniec2022saturation}.
-More precisely, under random circuits, the approximate circuit complexity saturates near its maximal value after a depth $2^{5K}$ with high probability over the choice of circuit.
+More precisely, for random circuits, the approximate circuit complexity saturates near its maximal value after a depth $2^{5K}$ with high probability over the choice of circuit.
 The approximate circuit complexity exhibits a recurrence at a depth $d_{\mathrm{rec}}$ that satisfies $a_{\varepsilon}^{2^{2K}}\leq d_{\mathrm{rec}}\leq b_{\varepsilon}^{2^{2K}}$.
 The constants $a_{\varepsilon}$ and $b_{\varepsilon}$ depend only on the approximation error $\varepsilon>0$ in the approximate circuit complexity's definition.
 To tightly bound the time at which saturation of circuit complexity occurs, one would have to extend the bound in~\cite{chen2024incompressibility} to extremely high moments ($t\sim 4^K$).
 Such a tight bound is possible for a classical analogue of random quantum circuits called random reversible circuits~\cite{chen2024incompressibility}.
 The latter generate random elements in the permutation group S$_{2^K}$ acting as permutations of $n$-bit string.